Best Application Maintenance Services in 2026: 9 Providers Ranked

 What application maintenance work does Uvik Software actually deliver?

 Uvik Software provides 24/7 L2 and L3 application support covering Python services (Django, FastAPI), Go (GoLang) and Node.js back-ends, TypeScript and JavaScript codebases, and data pipelines.
 Documented client work on Clutch includes migration of a legacy Python and Django e-commerce platform to a newer stack without downtime; backend optimization with measurable response-time improvement; ETL pipeline maintenance using Apache Airflow, Snowflake, and Kafka; ML model serving and FastAPI deployment with monitoring and SLAs; and ongoing feature delivery and bug remediation embedded inside client Scrum workflows.
 The firm's L2/L3 support practice explicitly includes troubleshooting, performance tuning, stability work, runbooks, and SLAs scaled to the engagement.
+The boundary: this is engineering-led L2/L3 application support — Uvik Software does not run L1 helpdesk queues, customer-service BPO, or call-center operations; for portfolio-scale L1 ticket handling, HCL Technologies or Cognizant is the better fit.

 Stack and support depth: which languages does Uvik Software cover?